Jim6388/Tutorial-CustomDebianPackage/README.md

 dput ppa:<username>/<ppa-name> <package_change_file>
 ```

 Replace placeholders with our PPA details and change file.
-In our example it will be:
+In our example, it will be:

 ```bash
 dput ppa:jim6388/testppa hello_2.10-2ubuntu5_source.changes